 - Cold Sore Medicine: Make a homemade lip treatment to quickly get rid of cold sores.

 - Itch Relief: Apply oil directly to the affected area.

 - Motion Sickness: Add several drops to your collar before travel or on a piece of fabric to lay in the car.
 For children add a few drops to their car seat or blanket.

 - Peppermint Scented Sensory Bin: Use peppermint essential oil to turn boring pasta into a fun kids' sensory activity.
-See safety note below
+See the safety note below

 - Autism: Peppermint is a brain-stimulating oil, and a newer alternative treatment is to apply to feet, wrists, place in a clay pendant, or diffuse into the air daily.

 - Hot Flashes: Fill a small spray bottle with water, add 10-15 drops of essential oil, spray face and chest as often as needed.

 - Sinusitis: Massage a drop or two around the sinus area (avoid eyes) or you can also inhale straight from the bottle.

 I'm just a mom that loves essential oils and has seen how beneficial they can be.
 I'm learning more each day about which oils are safe for children and pets every day.
 One thing I've learned is that peppermint essential oil is not recommended AT ALL for children under age 3.